The following projects were kicked off or completed during the 2020 calendar year.

 - Installed network and audio boxes under the front desk to connect equipment.

-- Replaced an assorted light switches and receptacles (at least one of which was in significant disrepair) with new 20 A commercial-grade devices.
+- Replaced assorted light switches and receptacles (at least one of which was in significant disrepair) with new 20 A commercial-grade devices.
 Installed new white wall plates (where necessary).

 - Replaced the single-gang box behind the lobby desk with a dual-gang box that includes built-in USB charging ports.
 Corrected a wiring issue.